LEVIATHAN SYSTEMS

 02 / Services

-High-density cabling infrastructure for GPU clusters and AI-scale data centers.
-OM4, OM5, OS2 fiber, MPO/MTP trunking, DAC, AOC, and AEC interconnects — all installed to TIA-942 and BICSI standards.
-Over 25,000 cable connections deployed and tested.
+Data center structured cabling services for GPU clusters and AI-scale data centers.
+OM4, OM5, OS2 fiber, MPO/MTP trunking, DAC, AOC, and AEC interconnects — all installed to TIA-942, TIA-568, and BICSI standards.
+Over 25,000 cable connections deployed and tested across Texas and the United States.

 Why Cabling Matters in GPU Infrastructure_